greg-raven/Impeachment-Chronicles/_posts/2020-08-10-trump-and-tgp-were-right-obamagate-started-in-2015.md

 - Joe Hoft
 ---

-- Judicial Watch Provides More Support for this Today
+- Judicial Watch provides more support for this today

-We were the first to report at The Gateway Pundit that the Deep State was spying on candidate Trump in 2015.
+We were the first to report at *The Gateway Pundit* that the Deep State was spying on candidate Trump in 2015.
 President Trump tweeted the story the following day and the fake news mainstream media immediately attacked him for promoting a conspiracy theory.

 Now we know that we were 100% correct and so was President Trump

 Thank you President Trump for sharing our story.
 You were right!

-In June of 2018 The Gateway Pundit posted an article identifying unredacted words in previously redacted texts between corrupt cops Peter Strzok and Lisa Page, two individuals supposedly having an affair and key players at the top of the FBI involved in spying on candidate and then President Trump.
+In June of 2018, *The Gateway Pundit* posted an article identifying unredacted words in previously redacted texts between corrupt cops Peter Strzok and Lisa Page, two individuals supposedly having an affair and key players at the top of the FBI involved in spying on candidate and then President Trump.

 The discovery came from an individual on Twitter who was later removed from Twitter, named Nick Falco, who identified a word uncovered in a Senate text that was previously redacted by the corrupt DOJ.

 In our post we noted that hidden in the information released by the Senate at that time were unredacted Strzok–Page texts that showed that the FBI initiated actions to insert multiple spies in the Trump campaign in December 2015.

-As we reported previously, according to far left LA Times, Comey stated in March of 2017 under oath that the FBI investigation into the Trump – Russia scandal started in July 2016.
+As we reported previously, according to far left *LA Times,* Comey stated in March of 2017 under oath that the FBI investigation into the Trump – Russia scandal started in July 2016.

 We knew then without a doubt that Comey lied about this.